zhangwei1984/Pktgen-DPDK/dpdk/examples/pktgen/README.md

 **Sounds like 'Packet-Gen'**

+**The latest version is located on dpdk.org at http://dpdk.org/download**

 **=== Modifications ===**
  - 2.7.7   - Update Lua to 5.2.3 and fixed setting vlan ID on single ports plus added new Lua functions New Lua functions are pktgen.portCount() and pktgen.totalPorts() portCount() is the number of